autospy

 Overview

-Spies are a type of test double used for unit testing software.
-A test spy is an object providing the same interface as the production code, but which allows setting of the output before a test runs and verification of input parameters after the test run.
+A test spy is a type of test double used in unit testing.
+It provides the same interface as the production code, but allow you to set outputs before use in a test and to verify input parameters after the spy has been used.

 #[autospy]